magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-5.md

 <!--- ACP2E-238-->

-*  Merchants can now remove an end date for a schedule update or delete and recreate an update.
+*  Merchants can now remove an end date for a scheduled update or delete and recreate an update.
 Previously, when an end date was removed, an entity remained scheduled for that time. {{ site.data.var.ee }} now removes the outdated update for removed rollback.

 <!--- ACP2E-149-->